SoloChristo/sp21-cse110-lab4/part1/part1.md

 15. The difference between == and === is that === will
     check to see if the types and the values are equal without a type cast.
     Where == will perform a type cast and then check for inequality.
+16. Done

+### Functions

+17. Its like a transform function, that applies doSomething to each of element. even times each by 2 so we get [2, 4, 6].

+18.